-For a cleaner-looking installation, consider in-wall speakers, in-ceiling speakers, or custom flat-panel speakers that integrate with your TV set.
+For a cleaner-looking installation, consider in-wall speakers or in-ceiling speakers that integrate with your TV set.
 Check out our article about in-wall and in-ceiling speaker installation to learn more about what’s involved.

 Need help deciding?
 Give us a call.
 One of our expert advisors can help you sort it all out.